 1. Los Angeles is just low-density suburban sprawl.

 Wrong!
 Actually L.A. is the most densely populated major city in the U.S. Thought that was New York, right?
 Nope, it’s us.
-When people think of New York they think of Manhattan, which is very dense, but the other 4 boroughs are much less so, thereby bringing down the average number of people per square mile – whereas Los Angeles is uniformly built up.
+When people think of New York they think of Manhattan, which is very dense, but the other four boroughs are much less so, thereby bringing down the average number of people per square mile – whereas Los Angeles is uniformly built up.
 Nowhere here is nearly as dense as Manhattan, but the overall density, by the standards of major American cites, is high.
 L.A. is spread out, because it’s so big, but that’s a separate issue.

 2. Los Angeles doesn’t have a downtown.

-Hopefully, if you’ve been elsewhere on our website, you’ll see that we have tours of downtown, so you’ve already figured out that this isn’t true, but it’s surprising how many tourists are totally unaware of its existence (especially bearing in mind how many movies and TV shows have been filmed there).
-It is true that it’s not like the downtowns of other major cities, where the largest proportion of commercial activity happens.
-That hasn’t been true since the 1940’s, but it’s making such a comeback that one quarter of all the apartments under construction in the Los Angeles area today are being built there and more and more companies are relocating to the area.
+If you’ve been elsewhere on our website you’ll have noticed that we have tours of downtown Los Angeles, so you may have already figured out that this isn’t true, but it’s surprising how many tourists are totally unaware of its existence (especially bearing in mind how many movies and TV shows have been filmed there).
+It is true that it’s not like downtowns in other major cities, where the largest proportion of commercial activity happens (that hasn’t been the case since the 1940’s), but it’s making such a comeback that one quarter of all the apartments under construction in Los Angeles today are being built there and more and more companies are relocating to the area.

 3. Everyone in Los Angeles works in the entertainment industry.